Andrew Davis Bruce: World War II

 Following the American entry into World War II, due to the Japanese attack on Pearl Harbor on December 7, 1941, and the German declaration of war on the United States four days later, Bruce, promoted to the one-star general officer rank of brigadier general was assigned to organize a new tank destroyer center.
 He chose Killeen, Texas, for the new camp, and named it Fort Hood for General John Bell Hood.
 On September 9, 1942, he was promoted to the two-star rank of major general.
-The following year, in May 1943, he assumed command of the 77th Infantry Division, an Army of the United States formation and one of the first divisions raised after the American entry into the war, composed almost entirely of conscripts, from Major General Roscoe B. Woodruff.
+The following year, in May 1943, he assumed command of the 77th Infantry Division, an Army of the United States formation and one of the first divisions raised after the American entry into the war, composed almost entirely of draftees, taking over from Major General Roscoe B. Woodruff.
+He was awarded the Army Distinguished Service Medal for his role in organizing the tank destroyer center, with the medal's citation reading as follows:

 After training in the United States the division was sent overseas in March 1944.
 Under Bruce's leadership the 77th Division fought in the Pacific War, participating in campaigns in Guam, Leyte, and Ryukyu.
 During the fighting on Guam the 77th Division's chief of staff, Colonel Douglas C. McNair, son of Lieutenant General Lesley J. McNair, the commander of Army Ground Forces, was killed in action.
+It was also during the fighting on Guam that saw Bruce receive the Navy Distinguished Service Medal, the citation for which reads:

 At Leyte, in the Philippines, the division was responsible for taking Palompon, the last main port the Japanese held on the island.
 During the ten-day battle for that area of the island, from December 21 through December 31, 1944, the division estimated that they had killed 5,779 Japanese soldiers and taken 29 prisoners, with only 17 Americans killed, 116 wounded, and 6 missing in action.
 For his service the government of the Philippines later awarded him the Philippine Legion of Honor, the Philippine Liberation Medal, and the Presidential Unit Citation.